When the COVID-19 pandemic broke out in early 2020, fear gripped markets worldwide, and the sense of dread was pervasive.

 John and Sue have remained on the sidelines, but Matt decides to buy back in at this point.
 While he’s missed much of the recovery, he’s feeling more comfortable about the prospect for growth in 2021.

-Jessica, who stayed invested throughout 2020, has almost recovered the paper losses of the pandemic downturn and is now more than 14% better off than John and Sue and Matt, who sold down.
+Jessica, who stayed invested throughout 2020, has almost recovered the paper losses of the pandemic downturn and is now more than 14% better off than John and Sue and Dave, who sold down.

-We finish our analysis on 7 April 2021, a bit more than a year after the worst of the downturn.
+We finish our analysis on 30 September 2021, a year and a half after the worst of the downturn.

-John and Sue have stayed in cash, Matt has been back in the markets for around three months, while Jessica has not budged on her original investment strategy of keeping a long-term mindset and not trying to time the markets.
+John and Sue have stayed in cash (down 15.6%), Matt has been back in the markets for around nine months (down 16.7%), while Jessica has not budged on her original investment strategy of keeping a long-term mindset and not trying to time the markets.

 However, that’s before we include the impact of dividends.
 By selling their investments, John and Sue and Matt have also missed out on dividend payments.

-The difference between the best (Jessica’s) decision and the worst (John and Sue’s) decision is a staggering 20.5%.
+The difference between the best (Jessica’s) decision and the worst (John and Sue’s) decision (after dividends) is a staggering 30.1%.

 To make these scenarios as “real” as possible, we needed to make a few assumptions and pick a few moments in time for decision-making.
 We could have emphasised the absolute highs and lows of last year much more, but aimed to avoid “cherry picking” the most favourable results.
 Rather, we used the principles of behavioural economics to examine the points when people would be most likely to waver on their investment intentions or recommit after making an emotional decision.